pyeve/eve/README.rst

 - Extensible data validation
   Data validation is based on the Cerberus validation system and therefore it is extensible so you can adapt it to your specific use case.
-Say that your API can only accept odd numbers for a certain field values: you can validate that that.
-Or that you want to make sure that a VAT field actually matches your own country VAT algorithm: you can do that.
-As a matter of fact, Eve's MongoDB data-layer is extending Cerberus' standard validation, implementing the `unique` schema field constraint.
+Say that your API can only accept odd numbers for a certain field values: you can extend the validation class to validate that.
+Or say that you want to make sure that a VAT field actually matches your own country VAT algorithm: you can do that too.
+As a matter of fact, Eve's MongoDB data-layer itself is extending Cerberus' standard validation, implementing the `unique` schema field constraint.

 - Resource-level cache control directives
   You can set global and individual cache-control directives for each resource.
   Directives will be included in API response headers (`Cache-Control,` `Expires`).
-This will minimize load on the server since cache-enbaled consumers will perform resource-intensive request only when really needed. to reduce load on the API.
+This will minimize load on the server since cache-enbaled consumers will perform resource-intensive request only when really needed.

 A little context
 ----------------
 At `Gestionale Amica<http://gestionaleamica.com>`_ we had been working hard on a full featured, Python powered, RESTful Web API.
 We learned quite a few things on REST best patterns, and we got a chance to put Python's renowned web capabilities under review.
-Then at EuroPython 2012, I got a chance to share what we learned and my talk sparked quite a bit of interest there, with several attendees asking for more.
-A few months have passed since then, and still the slides are receiving a lot of hits each day, and I keep receiving emails about sample source code and whatnot.
+Then, at EuroPython 2012, I got a chance to share what we learned and my talk sparked quite a bit of interest there.
+A few months have passed and still the slides are receiving a lot of hits each day, and I keep receiving emails about source code samples and whatnot.
 After all, a REST API lies in the future of every web-oriented developer, and who isn't these days?

 So I thought that perhaps I could take the proprietary, closed code (codenamed 'Adam') and refactor it "just a little bit", so that it could fit a much wider number of use cases.
 I could then release it as an open source project.
 Well it turned out to be slightly more complex than that but finally here it is, and of course it's called Eve.